Farooq Kperogi: Early life and education

 Kperogi was born in 1973, in Okuta, Baruten local government area of Kwara State, Nigeria and is a member of the Bariba (Baatonu) people.
 He attended Bayero University between 1993 and 1997, where he received bachelor's degree in mass communication.
 He obtained a master's degree in communication at the University of Louisiana at Lafayette and a Ph.D. from Georgia State University in the United States in 2011.

 Later life and career

 After graduating from Bayero University, Kano, Kperogi started working as reporter with newspapers in Katsina and Kano before joining the Media Trust as correspondent for the now defunct Weekly Trust.
 He also worked for the now defunct federal government-owned paper, the New Nigerian, in the early 2000s.
 Kperogi began his academic career between 2000 and 2002 at Kaduna Polytechnic, where he taught journalism and mass communication.
-He also taught at Ahmadu Bello University, Zaria for brief time in 2004.
+He also taught at Ahmadu Bello University, Zaria for a brief time in 2004.
 Between 2002 and 2004, Kperogi worked in President Olusequn Obasanjo's administration as a presidential speechwriter and researcher.
 Kperogi writes two columns, "Politics of Grammar" and "Notes from Atlanta", for the Abuja-based Daily Trust weekend editions.
 Kperogi has written extensively about Nigerian English.

 Marital life

-Farooq Kperogi was married to Zainab Musa Kperogi.
-The union was blessed with two girls and a boy.
-Zainab died in a road accident in the year 2010.
-He remarried in 2014 to Maureen Erinne Kperogi with whom he has a daughter.
+Farooq Kperogi is married to Maureen Erinne Kperogi with whom he has three daughters and one son.